WebAssembly/component-model/design/mvp/Explainer.md

 `i32` describing the linear memory offset of the `{readable,writable}-buffer<T; 1>`.
 The `option<future-{read,write}-result>`
 return value is bit-packed into the single `i32` return value where `0xffff_ffff` represents `none`.
-And, `future-read-result.canceled` is encoded as the value of `future-write-result.canceled`, rather than the value implied by the `enum` definition above.
+And, `future-read-result.cancelled` is encoded as the value of `future-write-result.cancelled`, rather than the value implied by the `enum` definition above.

 (See [`canon_future_read`] in the Canonical ABI explainer for details.)